A Step to Decouple Optimization in 3DGS: Preparation for Decoupled Attribute Regularization

 \subsection{Hyperparameter Adjustment}

 This section discusses the influence of hyperparameters on regularization.
 For both opacity and scaling regularization in 3DGS-MCMC, a default value of 0.01 is adopted.
 Here, we vary only the opacity hyperparameter by scaling it up or down by a factor of 10, with the results summarized in Table~\ref{tab::regu_exp}.
 When increased to 0.1, the stronger regularization leads to severe degradation in reconstruction quality.
 Conversely, reducing it to 0.001 weakens the regularization effect to the extent that the primitive reallocation process is significantly disrupted, also resulting in quality loss.
-These results suggest that hyperparameters alone are insufficient to effectively regulate the strength of regularization
+These results suggest that simply tuning fixed hyperparameters is insufficient to effectively control the strength of regularization.